 6. Warranties and conditions that must be included in hire-purchase agreements.- (iii) If the lessee has inspected the goods or a sample thereof for defects that the inspection should have revealed, or (3) if the lessee expressly or implicitly – (4) If the goods are leased under a hire-purchase agreement with reference to a sample, there is – 4.
-An unspoken condition that the goods be of commercial quality.
-However, this would not apply in the following cases: In other words, it is only when a landlord is directly responsible for the disruption of the tenant`s tacit possession of goods that it can be said that there is a violation of that tacit guarantee. (a) an implicit condition of the landlord that most of the sample corresponds to quality and rental is a commercial concept by which landlords agree to lease their goods to another person (the tenant) with the option for the tenant to purchase the goods at the expiry of the tenancy agreement.
-6. A landlord is not entitled to avail himself of a provision of a lease-sale agreement that excludes or amends the condition set out in the subsection (3), unless he proves that the provisions were made known to the tenant prior to the award of the contract and that its effect was communicated to him. (b) in a aforementioned negotiation that revealed this objective to anyone else who conducted these negotiations, there is an implied condition that the goods are appropriate for that purpose.
-However, in the meantime, I have re-examined section 8, paragraph 2, and I think it can be improved.
-As a general rule, the trader is not the representative of the financial house for receiving information on the purpose for which the goods are needed.
+An unspoken condition that the goods are of commercial quality.
+However, this would not apply in the following cases: in other words, it is only if an owner is directly responsible for the disruption of the implied possession of property by the tenant that it can be assumed that there is a breach of this implied warranty. (a) an implied condition of the lessor that most of the sample corresponds to quality and that leasing is a business concept in which owners undertake to lease their property to another person (the lessee), with the possibility for the lessee to purchase the property after the end of the lease agreement.
+6. A lessor shall not be entitled to rely on a provision of a hire-purchase agreement which excludes or modifies the condition referred to in paragraph 3, unless it proves that the provisions were notified to the lessee before the contract was awarded and that it has been informed of their effect. (b) in a negotiation that has disclosed that objective to all those who conducted those negotiations, there is an implicit condition that the goods are fit for that purpose.
+In the meantime, however, I have re-examined subsection 8(2) and I think it can be improved.
+As a rule, the entrepreneur is not the representative of the financial house to obtain information about the purpose for which the goods are needed.